 If you hire a vehicle from your employer, you will not own the vehicle at the end of your contract.
 The cost of hiring the vehicle covers: running costs (insurance, registration, parts and maintenance).
 Paying for the fuel (average weekly cost of fuel ranges between \$50 to \$150 per week) may be extra that you need to pay or could be included.
 Check with your employer.

+All transport arranged by your employer should be safe and reasonably priced.
 You have the right to choose your own transport arrangement once you are established in Australia.

 Accommodation